mgbennet/TestRandomizer/readme.md

 ------------
 TestRandomizer takes a .txt file with test questions and answers and outputs a set of .txt files with the questions and their answers in a random order.

 Questions are indicated by a new line starting with "q:", and the answers pertaining to a question are on the following lines starting with a "a:".
+One answer may be marked as "correct" by starting the line with "a*:".
+An answer key may then be generated for each test version (questions with no answer marked as correct will have a "?" in the answer key).

 By surrounding a group of one or more questions in curly braces, you can keep them together in a section, but are in a random order within that section.
 For example, if you have a series of questions about a certain topic, you could put them into a section together so they appear in the same part of the test, but in a random order.